|Nutrition Facts (per serving)|

 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Caramel Truffles are rich, luxurious chocolate truffles with the deep taste of caramelized sugar.
 These are made a little differently than traditional truffles—rather than just being made with chocolate and cream, they include a base of homemade caramel sauce that gives the candies depth and the smoky-sweet flavor of caramel.
 They have a toasty, rich sugar taste that is absolutely addicting.

 Our favorite way to top these is with Candied Cacao Nibs.
-The intense chocolate and caramel flavor of the nibs is a perfect compliment to the truffles.
-You can also top them with chopped nuts, toffee bits, or just leave them plain!
+The intense chocolate and caramel flavor of the nibs is a perfect complement to the truffles.
+You can also top them with chopped nuts, toffee bits, or just leave them plain.

 Like many truffles, these have several extensive chilling periods, so make sure you leave enough time when making them.

-- Refrigerate the tray of truffles for 1-2 hours, until firm enough to dip.
+Refrigerate the tray of truffles for 1 to 2 hours, until firm enough to dip.